 The 2012 trust indenture requires the Project to set aside \$300 per bed per year, increasing annually by the greater of 3% or the recommendation of an independent engineer or independent architect, from cash flows for future capital repairs and replacement of furnishings and equipment.
 The last engineers' report was completed in November 2021.
 Based on the engineer's report, \$562,755 and \$546,364 is to be deposited on the fiscal year beginning July 1, 2022 and 2021, respectively, escalating 3% annually.
-Per the third supplemental trust indenture, \$134,000 is to be deposited in the fiscal year beginning July 1, 2022 for TMH, increased annually by the greater of 3% or the amount recommended by an independent engineer or architect.
+Per the fifth supplemental trust indenture, \$134,000 and \$151,000 is to be deposited in the fiscal year beginning July 1, 2022 and Legacy Hall, respectively, increased annually by the greater of 3% or the amount recommended by an independent engineer or architect.
 These funds are to be segregated in a separate account within the trust.
-The repair and replacement fund was overfunded by \$81,076 and \$0 as of June 30, 2023 and 2022, respectively.
+The repair and replacement fund was adequately funded as of June 30, 2024.
+The repair and replacement fund was underfunded by \$46,177 as of June 30, 2023.
+The shortfall as of June 30, 2023 has been funded as of June 30, 2024.